Hosting & Security

 Exports & Database Dumps

 Should a customer leave us, or should a local archive of user data be required, we can provide a complete export and database dump of a network.
-We will completely purge all customer data within three months of cancelling service.
+We will completely purge all customer data within three months of canceling service.

 In order to ensure the reliability of our service, we’ve implemented a change management policy that we follow for all updates, upgrades, and code changes.